Diamanté & Sterling Bracelet by Dorsons

 1942-1947 (based on use of sterling)

-This diamanté and sterling silver 1940s bracelet by Dorsons takes the line-bracelet design one step further.
-Square-cut diamanté channel-set in rhodium-plated sterling silver are enhanced with two squares of clear baguettes.
-This well-made bracelet with excellent articulation has a concealed clasp.
+This Dorsons sterling bracelet from the 1940s takes the line-bracelet design one step further.
+The square-cut diamanté channel-set in rhodium-plated sterling silver are enhanced with two squares of baguettes.
+This well-made jewel with excellent articulation has a concealed clasp.
 All-diamanté pieces are really hard to photograph, and this one is no exception.
-All stones are clear and bright, and the overall effect is much brighter than my photos indicate.
+All stones are clear and bright, and the overall effect is more brilliant than my photos indicate.
 In fact, this lovely bracelet sparkled on the runway at Toronto Fashion Week for Spring 2019!
-The model wore it with Art Deco crystal bead pendant earrings.
-Scroll down to see them and other coordinating pieces.
+Scroll down to see coordinating pieces.